 The objectives of this project are:

-Improving and increasing universities’ support for student learning throughout their experience abroad
+Improving universities’ support for students learning before, during and after their experience abroad

-Ensuring that students and trainees are able to identify the competences gained abroad and translate them into their career development
+Ensuring that students and trainees are able to identify the competences gained abroad and use them in their career

 Ensuring that employers better understand and recognise competences gained during an Erasmus+ exchange

-The research gathers literature research, quantitative analysis of student data, and focus group.
+The research gathers literature research, quantitative analysis of student data, and focus groups.

-This Roadmap will tackle the different stages of student mobility and the support they might need for their learning at specific moments of the exchange.
+This Roadmap will tackle the different stages of student mobility and the support they might need for their learning before, during and after the exchange.
 It will also address the validation processes that are connected to formal and non-formal learning and provide tools and case studies on how institutions can apply validation mechanisms to the learning path.

-The research report will investigate the competence recognition of employers in recruitment and onboarding processes, while the Employer Manual will improve the value employers give to internationalisation in career paths.
+The research report will investigate the recognition of competences candidates gained abroad by employers in recruitment and onboarding processes, while the Employer Manual will improve the value employers give to international experiences in career paths.

-Based on the research on the competences frameworks, a Competence Inventory with the most important competencies in student learning development will be created.
+Based on the research on competences frameworks, a Competence Inventory with the most important competences gained by students as a result of their mobility will be created.

 In order to support students' career development, university staff members should be equipped accordingly.
 Therefore, a Guidebook for Internationalisation in Career Guidance will be developed.